Ransomware attack: Who's been hit

 Global Companies

-FedEx: The company said it was "experiencing interference with some of our Windows-based systems caused by malware" and was trying to fix the problems as quickly as possible.
+FedEx: The company said this weekend it was "experiencing interference with some of our Windows-based systems caused by malware" and was trying to fix the problems as quickly as possible.
+By Monday, the company said it had resumed "normal operations."

 Nissan: The carmaker said in a statement that "some Nissan entities were recently targeted" but "there has been no major impact on our business."